 The tests for the robustness of the predictive performance of our preferred models;

-The tests for the reliability of the inferential performance of our preferred models; and
+The tests for the reliability of the performance of our preferred models; and ROBUSTNESS CHECKS?

 The procedures we will explore and implement if we have more time.